-Working Capital: Funds available for day-to-day operations including inventory.
+Working Capital: Funds available for day-to-day operations including inventory, utilities, licenses, permits, training, salary of staff, etc.

-Package Structure: For all registered enterprises: For Assets and non-structural Repairs (AR): structured as grant in respect of 65% of the required proceeds and loan in respect of 35% of the required proceeds.
+Package Structure: For all registered enterprises: For Assets and non-structural Repairs (AR): structured as grant in respect of maximum 65% of the required proceeds and loan in respect of minimum 35% of the required proceeds.
 For Working Capital (WC): 100% loan with 80/20 % risk sharing between Project (NRPB) and PFI.